Modified Kerr black holes surrounded by dark matter spike: The shadow of a deformed Kerr BH in DM spike

+when the shadow is observed from the equatorial plane ($\theta_{0} = \pi/2$).
 It is noteworthy to mention that the manifestation of a BH shadow, as perceived by an observer located at an infinite distance, is the result of the combined influence of all photon trajectories that do not intersect the photon sphere.
 Additionally, it is assumed that there is no internal light source within the photon sphere that could illuminate the shadow.
 The arrangement of light sources just influences the luminosity in the area surrounding the shadow, known as the photon shell, and does not influence the geometry of the shadow itself.
 Nevertheless, the geometric form is contingent upon the inclination angle $\theta_{0}$ \cite{FengEPJC2020}.
 Likewise, the greatest deformation of a BH shadow shape appears at its highest acceptable angular momentum when observed from a particular angle $\theta_0$.
-A DMS-BH interacting system with a particular mass, BGGM parameter, and angular momentum exhibits the highest distortion at $\theta_0=\pi/2$, which is also observable from the equatorial plane.
+A DMS-BH interacting system with a particular mass, BGGM parameters, and angular momentum exhibits the highest distortion at $\theta_0=\pi/2$, which is also observable from the equatorial plane.